Please note: Information in the sections below may be subject to amendments / adjustments to meet Covid-19 requirements.

 This programme follows the exact same structure as the PGCE route and awards the PGCE and QTS.
 The only difference is that students apply directly via UCAS to the school or alliance.
 Candidates will still attend the same university lectures.

-Click here to search for full details of the Music course
+Click here for full details of the Music course